 Q: "I use iPad Air 2.
 I decided to update it to iOS 12 after backed up my iPad to the computer.
 Then I downloaded the update and it started.
-Yet an error appeared and my pad screen stayed at the recovery mode.
+Yet an error appeared and my pad is stuck in recovery mode.
 How can I fix this problem?
 Please help me!" - Rick from iFixit

-Sometimes when you're trying to upgrade your iOS system, restore iPad or restore backup file to your iPad, you may encounter the issue like iPad stuck in recovery mode loop.
+Sometimes when you're trying to upgrade your iOS system, restore iPad or restore backup file to your iPad, you may encounter the issue like iPad recovery mode loop.
 So is it really that I can do nothing to fix this problem?
 Not really.
-In this article, you will learn 5 possible methods to help iPad users fix iPad stuck in recovery mode efficiently.
+In this article, you will learn 5 possible methods to fix iPad stuck in recovery mode efficiently.

 For most iOS system problem, the first method you should try is to force restart your device.
-Fixing iPad stuck in recovery mode is no exception.
+Fixing the issue that iPad is stuck in recovery mode is no exception.
 It's easy to do this and the following is the quick steps.

 Step 1.
 Press and hold the Home button (on the front of the device) and Power button (on the top of the iPad) simultaneously.

 Step 2.
-Keep holding both buttons until you see the Apple logo on the screen.
+Release both buttons until you see the Apple logo on the screen.

 If you are a senior iOS user, you must know that we can manually put iPad into recovery mode by pressing some buttons.
-Thus, when your iPad stuck in recovery mode and wont restore, maybe you can also try to exit the recovery mode manually.
+Thus, when you face iPad stuck in recovery mode and won't restore, you can also try to exit the recovery mode manually.
 Here is how.

-Step 3.
-Now tap the Power button immediately and wait until it works normally.
+Step 2.
+Now tap the Power button immediately and wait for the iPad to turn on.

-Part 3.
-How to One Click to Exit iPad Recovery Mode
+Method 3.
+One Click to Fix iPad Recovery Mode

 The third method we recommend here is to use a free tool to help your iPad exit the recovery mode in one click and this powerful software is named TunesKit iOS System Recovery.